-- Working with Islington Digital Services to review the safeguarding module of our electronic case records system to ensure that this, and other key questions, are mandatory to answer for staff completing - Safeguarding audits and reviews at the point the case is closed, led by the Safeguarding Team leads, will focus on improving this indicator - A weekly safeguarding closure panel is now in place to oversee the outcomes of safeguarding enquiries and to support the embedding of best practice in this area. - There has been an issue of different recording processes in Mental Health as a result of the use of a different management information system in that service.
-Considerable work has been undertaken in that area.
+- In quarter 3 progress has been made with the electronic case record system improvement.
+Teams are working with Islington Digital Services to review the safeguarding module of our electronic case records system to ensure that this, and other key questions, are mandatory to answer for staff completing - Safeguarding audits and reviews led by the Safeguarding Team leads, will focus on improving this indicator, along with training. - A weekly safeguarding closure panel is now in place to oversee the outcomes of safeguarding enquiries and to support the embedding of best practice in this area. - There has been an issue of different recording processes in Mental Health as a result of the use of a different management information system in that service.
+Considerable work has been undertaken in that area and continues to provide assurance.